Tracing nitrogen enrichment across cosmic time with JWST: The origin of the scatter in the N/O calibrations

-The gradients with electron temperature are shallower and show only weak or marginal correlations with the residuals, with higher \(T_3\) values corresponding to slightly lower N/O at fixed diagnostic ratio, going in the same direction as the trend with metallicity.
+The gradients with electron temperature are similar but show weaker correlations with the residuals (Pearson values of +0.20 and +0.23 respectively), with higher \(T_3\) values corresponding to lower N/O at fixed diagnostic ratio, going in the opposite direction as the trend with metallicity.

-The diagnostics dependence on metallicity can be interpreted as a secondary effect of the ionisation parameter \(U\), which is known to anti-correlate with metallicity \citep[e.g.][]{dopita_evans_1986, perez-montero_deriving_2014, thomas_mass-metallicity_2019}.
+The diagnostics dependence on metallicity can be interpreted as a secondary effect of the ionisation parameter \(U\), which is known to anti-correlate with metallicity \citep[e.g.][]{dopita_evans_1986, perez-montero_deriving_2014, Thomas2019}.
 Since the \OII\ and \SII\ lines are sensitive to the ionisation structure, variations in \(U\) shift the position of galaxies in both diagnostic planes: at fixed N/O, a decrease in \(U\) moves galaxies toward higher N2O2 or N2S2 values.
-Furthermore, recent photoionisation models by \citet{2025arXiv251021960M} predict a metallicity dependence of these diagnostics, consistent with the trends observed in our data.
+Furthermore, recent photoionisation models by \citet{Martinez2025} predict a metallicity dependence of these diagnostics, consistent with the trends observed in our data.

 Overall, the analysis shows that the main driver of the scatter in both N2O2 and N2S2 is the secondary dependence on ISM conditions, particularly the interplay between metallicity and ionisation parameter.